Tech-Labi/medusa2-marketplace-demo/README.md

 docker compose -f docker-compose.yml -f docker-compose.medusa.yml up --build
 ```
 This command will build and start both PostgreSQL and Medusa containers.

+**Important:** You can only run this command after `PostgreSQL` has already been started using the docker compose up command from step 1.
+This is because PostgreSQL creates a network that Medusa depends on to run properly.

 3. Alternative Manual Setup (Without Medusa Docker Compose)